What Do Those Intersection Traffic Light Cameras Do?

 Surveillance Cameras

 Surveillance cameras on businesses are actually great sources of video to prove liability in a Florida car accident.
 Business or home security cameras are usually facing in the direction of a road since they are usually attached to a building and pointed out.

 They also record either 24/7 or when they detect motion so they usually capture the footage when it happens within their view.
 Since these cameras are privately owned you do have to contact the owner directly to request access to footage.

 Usually, they are more than happy to help.
-But be sure to act quickly or contact a lawyer right away since this type of footage is usually deleted relatively quickly.
+However, be sure that you act quickly or contact a Florida car accident lawyer right away.
+This type of footage is usually deleted relatively quickly.

 The fact is, doorbell cameras like Ring and Nest have revolutionized criminal and civil law cases.
 Everything from traffic accidents to heinous murder cases has been solved using doorbell cameras.
 Likely, they will only continue to improve in quality and quantity.